 Clarifications Any atmospherically-vented furnace (e.g., 80 AFUE furnaces) must be isolated from conditioned space (e.g., located in combustion closets) and thus are not considered to be within conditioned space.
 Furnaces using room air for combustion (including unfinished basements) are also not eligible for this credit.
-Example A sealed combustion, 90% furnace or heat pump located within conditioned space would satisfy this requirement. • The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall and final inspections.
+Example A sealed combustion, 90% furnace or heat pump located within conditioned space would satisfy this requirement.
+Confirmation The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall and final inspections.
 ES 2.6 Minimize pressure imbalance ≤6 pa Criteria Reduce pressure imbalance between bedrooms and area of central return (living room) through various methods including appropriate duct sizing, door undercuts, dedicated return ducts, jumper ducts, transfer grills or other.
 Measured Pressure imbalance must achieve ≤6 pa between bedrooms and central return.
-Clarifications Ducts in exterior walls may be installed if a minimum of R-6 continuous insulation (in addition to the required duct and wall insulation) is provided on the exterior side of the cavity with an interior and exterior air barrier, and the wall cavity is large enough to accommodate the full duct diameter with no crimps.
 Confirmation • The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall and final inspections.
 ES 2.7 Indoor coil protected Criteria Protect and cover indoor coil until finished floor is installed to reduce particulate matter and pollutants from entering the HVAC system.
 Confirmation • The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall and final inspections.
 ES 2.8 No duct take-offs within 6" of supply plenum/supply trunk cap Criteria To improve airflow efficiency to all rooms no duct take-offs may be installed within 6" of supply plenum cap or supply trunk line and no ducts may be installed at the end cap of the supply plenum or supply trunk line.
 Confirmation • The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall and final inspections.
 ES 2.9 Two piece HVAC boot sealed at mechanical connection Criteria Where two piece/ two part HVAC boots are installed, add mastic at the connection to ensure the boot does not pull away from the mechanical connection mounted in the ceiling.
 Confirmation • The EarthCraft Technical Advisor will visually confirm compliance with criteria at predrywall and final inspections.
 ES 2.10 Install ducts per ACCA Manual D duct design Criteria Design and install ductwork in accordance with ACCA Manual D guidelines latest edition.
 Integrate duct layout with construction documentation to ensure proper installation and provide clash detection.
-At a minimum, duct layout design must document duct diameter and length, and register location. - The builder must submit documentation demonstrating compliance with criteria to the EarthCraft Technical Advisor at the pre-drywall inspection. - The EarthCraft Technical Advisor will review documentation provided by the builder for compliance with criteria and will visually confirm compliance with criteria at pre-drywall inspection.
+At a minimum, duct layout design must document duct diameter and length, and register location.
+Confirmation - The builder must submit documentation demonstrating compliance with criteria to the EarthCraft Technical Advisor at the pre-drywall inspection. - The EarthCraft Technical Advisor will review documentation provided by the builder for compliance with criteria and will visually confirm compliance with criteria at predrywall inspection.
 ES 2.11 Minimize pressure imbalance within units ≤3 pa Criteria Reduce pressure imbalance between bedrooms and area of central return (living room) through various methods including appropriate duct sizing, door undercuts, dedicated return ducts, jumper ducts, transfer grills or other.
 Measured Pressure imbalance must achieve ≤3 pa between bedrooms and central return.